-Our introduction to the Designing Effective Training series set out the purpose of the series as well as learning outcomes linked to a performance outcome (as an example of good practice).
+Our introduction to the How to Design Effective Training series set out the purpose of the series as well as learning outcomes linked to a performance outcome (as an example of good practice).
 I hope having worked through this series you feel better equipped for the performance outcome we identified:

 Design a learning program, experience, or resource with a clear plan for impact on business performance.